How to Appoint a Deputy for Mentally Incapacitated Persons in Singapore

 The following forms, which can be found in Appendix A of the Family Justice Courts Practice Directions, are required to be filed at the Crimsonlogic Service Bureaus.
 The application may cost between $150 to $200.

 1. Originating summons – Form 217

-An originating summons is an application used to commence proceedings.
+An originating summons is used to commence proceedings.
 This form will need to include:

 - A declaration that P lacks the capacity to make decisions for himself/herself